sajjad-salam/python_scripts/README.md

 # python_scripts
-some scripts in scan netword and security
+some scripts in scan network and security